 HOW OFTEN DO I SEE MY MIDWIFE?

 Midwife visits happen about as often as visits with physicians in pregnancy.
-Most visits in the first part of pregnancy are scheduled every three to six weeks and last between 30-60 minutes.
+Most visits in the first part of pregnancy are scheduled every five to six weeks and last between 30-60 minutes.
 In the third trimester visits are scheduled more frequently and are often every week during the last month of pregnancy.
 Longer visits allow for physical, emotional and social health assessments and allow time for informed decision making and the development of a trusting relationship between women and their care providers.
 These factors allow us to tailor your care to your specific needs.
 Postpartum visits usually take place wherever the new family is.
 This may be in the hospital initially after a hospital birth, and then in the new family's home once they have returned, or at home after a home birth.
 After the first week or two, visits usually happen back in the clinic and continue to about six weeks postpartum when your care is transferred back to your family physician.
 Between visits, midwives provide 24/7 call coverage for urgent care or concerns.

 HOW MANY MIDWIVES WILL BE INVOLVED IN MY CARE?